williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/auth-code-pkce.md

 For more information on these parameters, see [the OAuth 2.0 API reference](/docs/api/resources/oauth2.html#obtain-an-authorization-grant-from-a-user).

 If the user does not have an existing session, this will open the Okta Sign-in Page.
-After successfully authenticating, the user will arrive at the specified `redirect_uri` along with an authorization `code`:
+If they have an existing session, or after they authenticate, they will arrive at the specified `redirect_uri` along with an authorization `code`:

 ```
-yourApp:/callback?code=BdLDvZvO3ZfSwg-asLNk&state=state-8600b31f-52d1-4dca-987c
+yourApp://callback?code=BdLDvZvO3ZfSwg-asLNk&state=state-8600b31f-52d1-4dca-
--386e3d8967e9
+987c-386e3d8967e9
 ```

 This code can only be used once, and will remain valid for 60 seconds, during which time it can be exchanged for tokens.

 ### 3. Exchanging the Code for Tokens